Authenticating users

 </script>

 As demonstrated in the sequence diagram the server would then receive a call.
 Authentication works in much the same way as it does with an AJAX request.
 However, the request parameters are passed in the query string, and the authentication response must be a string which represents a JavaScript function call which indicates the authentication response.
-The function to be called is identified by the callback parameter in the query string.
+The function to be called is identified by the callback

 The following examples demonstrate how private channels are authenticated and how the response is wrapped in a callback.
 Presence channels are authenticated as demonstrated in the Presence endpoint section and the callbacks wrapped in exactly the same way as shown here.